katjpg/bloom-ai-dashboard/backend/README.md

-# Bloom AI Dashboard - Backend
+# Bloom Dashboard - Backend
 > Real-time message moderation and sentiment analysis backend using finite state machines and orchestrator-worker pattern

 A message processing backend built with FastAPI and Pydantic AI, implementing finite state machine workflows for content moderation and sentiment analysis in gaming communities.
 Features graph-based agent orchestration, PII detection, and behavioral scoring.